MASILab/SynBOLD-DisCo/README.md

 **--custom_cnf**

-User can configurate their own cnf file for topup
+User can configurate their own cnf file for topup.

 **--total_readout_time**

 User can specify readout time by adding a desired number after (with a space) this flag.
+Any argument after this flag will be saved as the new total_readout_time.
 By default, the readout time of distortion BOLD image is 1.

 ## Inputs